0xAX/linux-insides/SyncPrim/sync-1.md

 } arch_spinlock_t;
 ```

-As we may see, the definition of the `arch_spinlock` structure depends on the value of the `COFNIG_QUEUED_SPINLOCKS` kernel configuration option.
+As we may see, the definition of the `arch_spinlock` structure depends on the value of the `CONFIG_QUEUED_SPINLOCKS` kernel configuration option.
 This configuration option the Linux kernel supports `spinlocks` with queue.
 This special type of `spinlocks` which instead of `acquired` and `released` [atomic](https://en.wikipedia.org/wiki/Linearizability) values used `atomic` operation on a `queue`.
 If the `CONFIG_QUEUED_SPINLOCKS` kernel configuration option is enabled, the `arch_spinlock_t` will be represented by the following structure:

 ```C
 typedef struct qspinlock {